kimbrow-slice/CS353-StatementProcessing/README.md

 2. Open your IDE of choice (DrRacket)
 3. Ensure that Both **ACCOUNT.TXT** and **TRANSACTIONS.txt** are located in the same folder as the program you are going to run.
 4. Press Run on the IDE.
-5. Return to the folder and open the new STATEMENTS.txt file.
-(You may need to refresh the folder in order to see the document after pressing run)
+5. Return to the folder and open the new STATEMENTS.txt file. ~~(You may need to refresh the folder in order to see the document after pressing run)~~ This was fixed by #:exists 'replace

 ### To Do:
 1: Fix the rounding issue for Spacely Sprockets